Mitch Daniels: Right to Work

+Presidential Speculation

-2012 presidential speculation
+2012 Presidential speculation

 Although Daniels had claimed to be reluctant to seek higher office, many media outlets, including Politico, The Weekly Standard, Forbes, The Washington Post, CNN, The Economist, and The Indianapolis Star began to speculate that Daniels intended to seek the Republican nomination for president in 2012 after he joined the national debate on cap and trade legislation by penning a response in The Wall Street Journal to policies espoused by the Democratic-majority Congress and the White House in August 2010.
 The speculation included Daniels's record of reforming government, reducing taxes, balancing the budget, and connecting with voters in Indiana.
 Despite his signing into law of bills that toughened drug enforcement, regulated abortion, and a defense of marriage act, he angered some conservatives because of his call for a "truce" on social issues so the party could focus on fiscal issues.
 His "willingness to consider tax increases to rectify a budget deficit" was another source of contention.

 In August 2010, The Economist praised Daniels's "reverence for restraint and efficacy" and concluded that "he is, in short, just the kind of man to relish fixing a broken state—or country."
 Nick Gillespie of Reason called Daniels "a smart and effective leader who is a serious thinker about history, politics, and policy", and wrote that "Daniels, like former New Mexico Gov. Gary Johnson, is a Republican who knows how to govern and can do it well."
 In February 2011, David Brooks of The New York Times described Daniels as the "Party's strongest [would be] candidate", predicting that he "couldn't match Obama in grace and elegance, but he could on substance."

 On December 12, 2010, Daniels suggested in a local interview that he would decide on a White House run before May 2011.

 Various groups and individuals pressured Daniels to run for office.
 In response to early speculation, Daniels dismissed a presidential run in June 2009, saying "I've only ever run for or held one office.
 It's the last one I'm going to hold."
 However, in February 2010 he told a Washington Post reporter that he was open to the idea of running in 2012.